mkdecisiondev/devdocs/aws/lambda-with-other-services/lambda-dynamodb/lambda-dynamodb.md

 	}
 ```

 Note that we typically wouldn't use a `console.log` to handle our errors, but it will suffice for our function just to make sure everything is working.
+In a production environment we'd likely use another instance of `callback(error, null)`.

 Here is all of index.js as it stands with our new additions: